Internal structure of the Moon: Core

 Several lines of evidence imply that the lunar core is small, with a radius of about 350 km or less.
-The size of the lunar core is only about 20% the size of the Moon itself, in contrast to about 50% as is the case for most other terrestrial bodies.
+The diameter of the lunar core is only about 20% the diameter of the Moon itself, in contrast to about 50% as is the case for most other terrestrial bodies.
 The composition of the lunar core is not well constrained, but most believe that it is composed of metallic iron alloy with a small amount of sulfur and nickel.
 Analyses of the Moon's time-variable rotations indicate that the core is at least partly molten.
-Within the giant-impact formation scenario, the core formation of Moon could have occurred within the initial 100-1000 years from the commencement of its accretion from its moonlets.
+Within the giant-impact formation scenario, the core formation of Moon could have occurred within the initial 100–1000 years from the commencement of its accretion from its moonlets.

 In 2010, a reanalysis of the old Apollo seismic data on the deep moonquakes using modern processing methods confirmed that the Moon has an iron rich core with a radius of 330 ± 20 km.
 The same reanalysis established that the solid inner core made of pure iron has a radius of 240 ± 10 km.
 The core is surrounded by the partially (10 to 30%) melted layer of the lower mantle with a radius of 480 ± 20 km (thickness ~150 km).
 These results imply that 40% of the core by volume has solidified.
 The density of the liquid outer core is about 5 g/cm3 and it could contain as much as 6% sulfur by weight.
 The temperature in the core is probably about 1600–1700 K (1330–1430 °C).

 In 2019, a reanalysis of nearly 50 years of data collected from the Lunar Laser Ranging experiment with lunar gravity field data from the GRAIL mission, shows that for a relaxed lunar fluid core with non-hydrostatic lithospheres, the core flattening is determined as 2.2±0.6×10^-4 with the radii of its core-mantle boundary as 381±12 km.